 For our 2015 summer vacation, we reserved a campsite at Harrison Bay State Park near Chattanooga, Tennessee.
 My folks drove from Green Bay and we drove from Enterprise to “meet in the middle”.
 I wanted to record each day in the event that we wanted to “relive” the fun.

 We arrived at the park around 4:45.
-Dad and Cindy had arrived 20 minutes prior and were sitting outside “A-Frame” the ranger station waiting on us.
+Dad and Cindy had arrived 20 minutes prior and were sitting outside “A-Frame” at the ranger station waiting on us.
 When I hopped out of my truck Dad met me with a frown.
 “I screwed up, I booked our site for the wrong Saturday.”

 “I screwed up, I booked our site for the wrong Saturday.”